noptrix/lulzbuster/README.md

 # Disclaimer

-We hereby emphasize, that the hacking related stuff on [nullsecurity.net](https://nullsecurity.net) is only for education purposes.
+We hereby emphasize, that the hacking related stuff found on [nullsecurity.net](https://nullsecurity.net) are only for education purposes.
 We are not responsible for any damages.
 You are responsible for your own actions.